rule

 Text 3

-Please tell it to us, we all want to hear everything about what you deem worth mentioning about him.
-We are of the greatest respect for you to whom S'ukadeva Gosvāmī delivered the knowledge of the Supreme."
+Please tell it us, we all want to hear everything about what you deem worth mentioning about him; we are of the greatest respect for you to whom S'ukadeva Gosvāmī delivered the knowledge of the Supreme."
+(Vedabase)

 Text 4

-Sūta said: "King Yudhishthhira brought wealth, the way his father did, in pleasing his subjects without in his observance of Krishna's feet being motivated for the ulterior of any material gain or sense gratification.
+Sūta said: "King Yudhishthhira brought wealth the way his father did, in pleasing his subjects without, in his observance of Krishna's feet, being motivated for the ulterior of any material gain or sense gratification.
+(Vedabase)

 Text 5

+The fame of his wealth, sacrifices, what he stood for, his queens, his brothers and his sovereignty over the planet earth where we are living, even spread to the heavenly worlds.

 The fame of his wealth, sacrifices, what he stood for, his queens, his brothers and his sovereignty over the planet earth where we are living, even spread to the heavens.

-His fame about his wealth, sacrifices, what he was working for, his queens, his brothers and his sovereignty over the planet earth where we are living, spread all over the three worlds.
 (Vedabase)

 Text 6